Walking tracks to enjoy whilst staying at Pauanui Pines Motor Lodge:

 Drive 20 minutes south of Pauanui to the small coastal village of Opoutere.
 Drive through the beach cottages alongside the Opoutere estuary to the green council toilet building.
 The path slips over the edge behind the toilets to a carpark and footbridge.
 Take the track through the pines (15 minutes) out onto the beautiful ocean beach.
 Turn to the right (south) and follow the beach along to the harbour mouth.
 The dunes in this area are home to several species of sea birds.
 Avoid any areas which the Conservation Department has fenced off.
 The ocean beach is a great place for shell collectors.
 The scenery is spectacular around the estuary entrance.
 Allow for at least 2 hours on the beach.

-We enjoy biking around Pauanui and further afield to the Puketui Valley and some bush tracks which can take you to Opoutere Beach and beyond.
-Don't forget the K2 Endurance Ride around the Coromandel Peninsula on 30 October 2010.
+Enjoy biking around Pauanui and further afield to the Puketui Valley and some bush tracks which can take you to Opoutere Beach and beyond.
+Don't forget the K2 Endurance Ride around the Coromandel Peninsula on 2nd November 2013.
 Stay with us and meet the challenge.